amrahulsaini/loopwar-wv1/CYBERPANEL-DEPLOYMENT.md

-# CyberPanel Deployment Guide for LoopAI Backend
+# LoopWar Deployment Guide (Next.js Only)

 ## Prerequisites
 - CyberPanel installed on your server
-- Domain/subdomain configured in CyberPanel
+- Domain configured in CyberPanel
 - SSH access to your server

 ## Step 1: Create a Website in CyberPanel
 1. Log into CyberPanel
 2. Go to "Websites" → "Create Website"
-3. Enter your domain (e.g., ai.loopwar.dev)
+3. Enter your domain (e.g., loopwar.dev)
 4. Select package and create

 ## Step 2: Upload Files via SFTP